apache/spark/docs/sql-pyspark-pandas-with-arrow.md

 By using `pandas_udf` with the function having such type hints, it creates a Pandas UDF where the given function takes an iterator of `pandas.Series` and outputs an iterator of `pandas.Series`.
 The output of each series from the function should always be of the same length as the input.
 In this case, the created Pandas UDF requires one input column when the Pandas UDF is called.
+To use multiple input columns, a different type hint is required.
+See Iterator of Multiple Series to Iterator of Series.

 It is useful when the UDF execution requires initializing some states although internally it works identically as Series to Series case.
 The pseudocode below illustrates the example.